-Following guidance from their hair transplant surgeon, what many men with genetic hair loss do is to first undertake a bespoke hair loss treatment course for at least six months before the operation, to see if they can boost the number of hairs on their head.
+Following guidance from their hair transplant surgeon, what many men with genetic hair loss do is to first undertake a hair loss treatment course featuring one or both of the only MHRA licensed and FDA approved medications for at least six months before the operation, to see if they can boost the number of hairs on their head.
 In some cases, the men turn out to be so impressed with the results that they cancel the operation and continue with their pharmaceutical treatment instead.

 The argument that ditching the transplant in favour of this type of regime will turn out to be more expensive in the long run quickly flounders when people realise that the products that form the backbone of a hair loss treatment course need to be taken on an ongoing basis after a transplant, too.